 Ignore blanks Ignores the field if it contains blank data.
+Count as 0 Scores the field as 0 if it contains blank data.
+Count as 100 Scores the field as 100 if it contains blank data.
 Compare Blanks Scores the suspect and candidate fields as 100 if they both contain blank data; otherwise, scores the suspect and candidate fields as 0.

-e) In the Threshold field, specify the threshold that must be met at the individual field level in order for that field to be determined a match.

-f) In the Scoring method field, select the method used for determining the matching score.
+- e) In the Threshold field, specify the threshold that must be met at the individual field level in order for that field to be determined a match. - In the Scoring method field, select the method used for determining the matching score.
 One of the following: